latimagine/statismo/modules/ITK/cli/statismo-posterior.md

 # NAME

-statismo-posterior - creates a posterior model from an existing model.
+statismo-posterior - creates a posterior model from an existing model

 # SYNOPSIS